haquanq/fm-notifications-page/.docs/frontend-mentor.md

 🐲 **What i have done**

 - Used my own judgement to achieve **pixel-perfect** without design files.
-- Overridden default focus outline visual (buttons, inputs).
+- Overridden default focus outline visual (links).

 ## What challenges did you encounter, and how did you overcome them?